-The Voxel-Man 3D-Navigators are a family of interactive anatomical atlases for standard PCs.
-The following 3D-Navigators were published by Springer:
+The Voxel-Man 3D-Navigators are a family of interactive anatomical atlases for Windows PCs.
+The following 3D-Navigators were published:

 Voxel-Man 3D-Navigator: Upper Limb (2008) — interactive anatomical atlas of the hand, arm and shoulder

 Voxel-Man 3D-Navigator: Inner Organs (2000/2003) — interactive anatomy atlas of the inner organs.

 Voxel-Man 3D-Navigator: Brain and Skull (1998/2001/2009) — interactive anatomy atlas of the brain and skull.

 Until well into the 2000s, interactive visualization of medical volume models was only possible on high end workstations.
 This applied in particular to high resolution models, such as those derived from the Visible Human.

 To overcome these limitations, a new paradigm based on pre-calculated interactive scenes of the model was developed.
 As the base technology, the QuickTime VR format was chosen.
 In comparison to a linear film, a two-dimensional matrix of images is available, so that the scene can be created and explored with two degrees of freedom.
 As a decisive innovation, it was extended by a pixelwise link to an anatomical knowledge base that can be queried in the image context by simply clicking on it.

 - Rotation of the model around 2 axes